 After harvest, I uploaded the yield files into my FarmLogs account and used the Field Data Explorer to see the difference between the corn varieties.
 The VT Double PRO® Corn yielded just as good as the VT Triple PRO® Corn and it was much cheaper per bag.
 Actually, there were some pockets that had our highest yields across the entire 150 acre field.
 So, I came back with a very influential piece of data from a very simple comparison—we could cut costs on seed and still see high yields.

-When I ordered corn seed for 2017 my savings were nearly $7,000 less than the previous year from that one adjustment.
+When I ordered corn seed for 2017 I saved nearly $7,000 compared to the previous year from that one adjustment.

 The future of my family’s farm

 My grandma is nearly 90 years old and my mom and dad are not getting any younger.
 We’re beginning to discuss a succession plan and are trying to get some variables under control for the future.
 Our family wants to remain owners of the homestead.
 When I began renting, my grandma told me she never wants anyone else to own the land.
 Dad has told me, “Once land is gone, it's gone for a long time and you don’t always have another shot at it.”
 I think we all can attest to that.
 My longterm goal is to someday own our home place and my grandma’s place.